HannaKoo/PeDoCo/PeDoCo_notes_regex.md

 - `+` verbum vel verba (quae the following word(s)
 sequuntur) add. added (in the manuscript)

-discarded `&` character 1 ppl -> changed 1 ppl to "and"
+discarded `&` character 1 pcs -> changed 1 pcs to "and"
 likewise replace those that the editor thinks should be deleted `[` with the tag `<del>` 53 pcs `]` `</del>` as well 53 pcs